25+ Tinnitus Facts and Findings You Need To Know Now

 18. Sound therapy does alleviate or lessen tinnitus in some patients, according to some researchers.
 Researchers at UC Irvine have had a lot of success with applying a continual, low-pitched, pulsing sound to the ears of tinnitus sufferers.
 Unfortunately, it only seems to alleviate tinnitus symptoms while it’s playing.
 Turn it off and the ringing comes right back.

-20. Insomnia, unfortunately, may go hand in hand with tinnitus.
-Researchers at the Henry Ford Hospital 177 patients between 2009 and 2011 and found that the more severe the tinnitus, the more sleepless subjects generally were.
-This is in line with earlier studies
+20. Insomnia, unfortunately, may go hand-in-hand with tinnitus.
+Researchers at the Henry Ford Hospital surveyed 177 patients between 2009 and 2011 and found that the more severe the tinnitus, the more sleepless subjects generally were.
+This is in line with earlier studies.

 22. What if your tinnitus is painful?
 If you are experiencing physical pain related to sound, you may be suffering from hyperacusis.
 Tell your doctor or audiologist if this is the case.